 Churchill continued to paint for the rest of his life

-One Hitler artwork is Vienna State Opera House drawn in 1912 This is picture that seems to be competently drawn with quite good perspective but is very bland.
+One Hitler artwork is Vienna State Opera House drawn in 1912.
+This is a picture that seems to be competently drawn with quite good use of perspective, but is also very bland.

 In 2015 at auction a painting of a Bavarian Castle went for 71,500 apparently there is still no shortage of buyers.